nfredrik/mickarucken/README.md

 I followed the guideline how to Datacake for a device.
 [Setup Data Cake](https://hackmd.io/@lnu-iot/HyU0e37Pn).

-When the IoT starts posting to Datacake the raw data show up like this:
+When the IoT device starts posting to Datacake the raw data show up like this:

 <img src="./images/datacake_msg.png" alt="drawing" width="500"/>